 Instructions

-- In a large bowl (I use my Kitchen Aid) mix whole wheat flour, oats, and dry yeast.
+- In a large bowl (I use my Kitchen Aid), stir 1 cup whole wheat flour, 1 cup oats and1 tablespoon active dry yeast.

-- Add milk, water, honey, egg, and oil and mix well with a wooden spoon or spatula.
+- Add 1 cup milk, 1 and ½ cups water, ¼ cup honey, 1 egg, 2 tablespoons oil and mix well with a wooden spoon or round spatula.

-- Using the dough hook, start kneading at medium speed, adding salt and bread flour, a half cup at a time.
-You can also knead by hand, adding all you can in the bowl and then finishing on the counter.
+- Using the dough hook, start kneading at medium speed, adding 1 tablespoon salt and 4 to 5 cups bread flour, half cup at a time.
+You can also knead by hand, adding all you can in a large mixing bowl and finishing it on a lightly floured counter.

-- Oil a large bowl and put the dough, turning it around to oil the top.
+- Oil a large bowl that can handle the dough doubling its volume, and place in the dough, turning it around to oil it completely.

-- FIRST RISE - cover with film and let double in volume, for 1 ½ to 2 hours in a warm place.
-I sometimes wrap it in a sweater or blanket if the room is more cold than warm.
+- First rise: cover with film and let double in volume.
+It will take 1 and ½ to 2 hours in a warm place.
+I sometimes wrap it in a sweater or blanket if the room is a little cold.

 - For dinner rolls: divide the dough into about 30 pieces.
 Make each into small balls pinching the dough at the bottom.
 Cover each ball with the palm of your hand and make circular movements to smooth and round the pieces.
 Repeat with all balls.